marklogic-community/marklogic-samplestack/browser/README.md

 Please see [Node.js and npm Tips for Samplestack Development](https://github.com/marklogic/marklogic-samplestack/wiki/Node.js-and-npm-Tips-for-Samplestack-Development).

-## Temporary OSX Workaround for Watch Mode
+## OSX Workaround for Watch Mode

-In general your "watch" process is faster if you raise the limit of the number of open files for your process or the system.
-However, in normal cases, there is no harm (other than speed) to not raising the limit, because [gaze](https://github.com/shama/gaze) implements a different strategy when it reaches that limit.
-However, at the present time two forces are combining to make the `watch` task problematic:
+In general your "watch" process will be faster on Mac/OSX computers if you raise the limit of the number of open files for your process.

-1. OSX defaults to a very low limit
-2. gaze has a bug that is causing it to fail when that limit is reached.

-Thus, while generally it's just a good idea to raise the limit, for now it's also mandatory on OSX.
+Additionally, there may be machines that report errors in `watch` mode saying that the maximum number of open files has been reached.

-To achive this, make or modify the file at `~/.launchd.conf` to have a line
+To set the maxfiles limit for your system, make or modify the file at `~/.launchd.conf` to have a line
 reading:

 ```